 "Potentially impacted property" is intended to identify soil that is more likely to be contaminated and in need of professional evaluation and certification before placement in a fill site.
 Source site owners are encouraged to coordinate with the receiving facility on soil certifications.
 The following should be considered when determining whether property is "potentially impacted property": the current use of the property, the prior uses of the property, and the prior and current uses of adjoining property.
-For example, for transportation rights of way or utility easements, the current use of the property as a right of way or easement, the prior and current uses of the property prior to its use as a right of way or easement, and the uses of adjoining property should be considered.
+For example, for transportation rights of way or utility easements, the current use of the property as a right of way or easement, the prior and current uses of adjoining property should be considered.
 One or more of the following environmental site assessment standards or policies, which are incorporated by reference at Section 1100.104, may be used for determining whether a property is "potentially impacted property":